leon0241/Waifubot-interacter/README.md

 - Add central GUI for convenience
 - Move f2 script to the side
 - add stop message if on wrong channel
+- Change loop to use loop, count and a_index

 ### uncertain if possible
 - add some way to do it minimised